Bhoot (film): Plot

-Vishal's maid witnesses Swati shouting and hurling Vishal.
-She helps him restrain her and tells him that Swati was shouting just like Manjeet.
-She also tells him that an exorcist can help her instead of doctors.
-Finally, Vishal consults an exorcist named Sarita (Rekha).
-Sarita sees the ghosts of Manjeet and her son.
-She advises Vishal to meet Manjeet's mother (Tanuja), since she can placate her daughter's spirit.
-Vishal complies and meets Manjeet's mother.
-He learns from Manjeet's mother that Manjeet was not the type of woman who would commit suicide or murder her own son.
-He explains Swati's situation to her and asks for her help.
-She comes with him and placates Manjeet's spirit.
-They come to know that Mr. Thakkar's son, Sanjay Thakkar (Fardeen Khan), tried to molest Manjeet and she resisted, but accidentally fell off the balcony and died.
-Hence, Sarita advises Vishal to call him.
-Vishal makes an unknown call to Sanjay and tells him that his father is ill.
-When Sanjay arrives, Vishal cleverly tells Mr. Thakkar and Sanjay to help him take Swati to the hospital.
+Vishal’s maid witnesses Swati shouting and hurling Vishal aside.
+She helps restrain her and notes that Swati is shouting in the same manner as Manjeet.
+She suggests consulting an exorcist rather than a doctor.
+Vishal eventually seeks help from an exorcist, Sarita (Rekha).
+Sarita perceives the spirits of Manjeet and her son and advises Vishal to meet Manjeet’s mother (Tanuja), who may be able to placate her daughter’s spirit.
+Vishal complies and learns that Manjeet was not the kind of person who would commit suicide or kill her own child.
+He explains Swati’s condition and asks for assistance.
+Manjeet’s mother accompanies him and attempts to calm her daughter’s spirit.
+They discover that Mr Thakkar’s son, Sanjay Thakkar (Fardeen Khan), attempted to molest Manjeet; when she resisted, she accidentally fell from the balcony and died.
+Sarita advises Vishal to summon Sanjay.
+Vishal lures him by falsely claiming that his father is ill.
+When Sanjay arrives, Vishal persuades both him and Mr Thakkar to help take Swati to the hospital.

-It is then revealed that many years ago, Sanjay came to visit his father and started lusting after Manjeet when he saw her in the apartment.
-He broke into her house, and attempted to profess his attraction.
-When she rejected him, he pushed her and she accidentally fell off the balcony and died.
-Manjeet's young son witnessed the murder, and Sanjay hires the watchman to kill the boy.
+It is then revealed that years earlier, Sanjay visited his father and became infatuated with Manjeet upon seeing her in the apartment.
+He broke into her home and attempted to express his desire.
+When she rejected him, he pushed her, causing her to fall from the balcony and die.
+Manjeet’s young son witnessed the crime, and Sanjay subsequently hired the watchman to kill the boy.

-Manjeet, who has still possessed Swati's body, sees Sanjay and chases him.
-Qureshi tries to stop her, having no idea of the real story.
-Swati tries to kill Sanjay by strangulating him.
-But, Sarita asks Manjeet to leave him as Swati would be blamed later on.
+Manjeet, still possessing Swati’s body, sees Sanjay and chases him.
+Qureshi attempts to stop her, unaware of the truth.
+Swati tries to kill Sanjay by strangling him, but Sarita intervenes, urging Manjeet to spare him, as Swati would otherwise be blamed.

-Sanjay escapes, only to find himself surrounded by Vishal, Sarita, Manjeet and Qureshi who now know the truth.
-A terrified Sanjay confesses to the crimes, upon which Manjeet's mother urges her to stop.
-Sanjay is arrested by Inspector Qureshi, and thrown into jail.
-Manjeet leaves Swati's body, and Vishal and Swati live a good life in the apartment.
-Meanwhile, in the lockup, Qureshi tells Sanjay that death sentences are light penalties for a criminal like him.
-He wishes that Sanjay gets a harsher punishment.
+Sanjay escapes, only to find himself surrounded by Vishal, Sarita, Manjeet’s spirit, and Qureshi, who now understand the truth.
+Terrified, Sanjay confesses his crimes, prompting Manjeet’s mother to urge her daughter to stop.
+Inspector Qureshi arrests Sanjay and has him imprisoned.
+Manjeet’s spirit leaves Swati’s body, and Vishal and Swati begin a new life together in the apartment.
+Meanwhile, in the lock-up, Qureshi tells Sanjay that even a death sentence would be too lenient for someone like him, and that he deserves a harsher punishment.
 After Qureshi leaves the darkened cell, Sanjay finds himself face to face with Manjeet.
-He starts begging for mercy, but his voice soon fades as Manjeet draws closer; it is implied that she kills Sanjay.
+He begs for mercy, but his voice fades as she approaches; it is implied that she kills him.